concept of market

 • Price: The price is the amount of money exchanged for the commodity.
 The forces of supply and demand determine it.

-• Place: The place is where the buyers and sellers come together to exchange goods and services.
-It can be a physical place, such as a grocery store mall, or a virtual place, such as an online marketplace.
+• Place: This is where buyers and sellers come together to exchange goods and services.
+It can be a physical place, such as a grocery store mall, or a virtual place, like an online marketplace.

-• Promotion: Promotion is communicating the availability of goods and services to potential buyers.
-It can be done through advertising, public relations, or personal selling.
+• Promotion: Promotion is communicating the availability of goods and services to potential buyers through advertising, public relations, or personal selling.

 In addition to these five features, other factors can also affect a market, such as the level of competition, government regulations, and economic conditions.